Londinium: 3rd century

 Septimius Severus defeated Albinus in 197 and shortly afterwards divided the province of Britain into Upper and Lower halves, with the former controlled by a new governor in Eboracum (York).
 Despite the smaller administrative area, the economic stimulus provided by the wall and by Septimius Severus's campaigns in Caledonia somewhat revived London's fortunes in the early 3rd century.
 The northwest fort was abandoned and dismantled but archaeological evidence points to renewed construction activity from this period.
 The London Mithraeum rediscovered in 1954 dates from around 240, when it was erected on the east bank at the head of navigation on the River Walbrook about 200 m from the Thames.

+Riverside wall

-From about 255 onwards, raiding by Saxon pirates led to the construction of a riverside wall as well.
+From about 255 onwards, raiding by Saxon pirates led to the construction of a riverside wall.
 It ran roughly along the course of present-day Thames Street, which roughly formed the shoreline.
 Large collapsed sections of this wall were excavated at Blackfriars and the Tower in the 1970s.

+Temple of Isis

+An inscription found on a third-century stone altar recorded the rebuilding of a temple of Isis by the governor of Britannia Superior – Marcus Martiannius Pulcher.
+An earlier inscription found on a first-century flagon suggests that a temple of Isis had existed much earlier.
+The Egyptian goddess was believed to have influence over the sea and hence the safety of seafarers.